stateless-minds/cyber-gubi/README.md

   },

  ```
-9. Run the daemon:
+8. Run the daemon:
 + `.cmd/ipfs/ipfs daemon --enable-pubsub-experiment`

-10. Navigate to <a href="https://ipfs.io/ipns/k51qzi5uqu5djbxska9ryliqt6rik7gfy44wb46xub92gbhnsy3c0n5g66phsq">Cyber Gubi</a>
+9. Navigate to <a href="https://ipfs.io/ipns/k51qzi5uqu5djbxska9ryliqt6rik7gfy44wb46xub92gbhnsy3c0n5g66phsq">Cyber Gubi</a>
-11. Pin it to your local node so that you cohost it every time your IPFS daemon is running
+10. Pin it to your local node so that you cohost it every time your IPFS daemon is running
 ```
-11.1.
-Open your IPFS dashboard http://127.0.0.1:5001/webui
+10.1.
+Open your IPFS dashboard

+http://127.0.0.1:5001/webui

+10.1 In your CLI with a running daemon run:

+./cmd/ipfs/ipfs ipns name resolve k51qzi5uqu5djbxska9ryliqt6rik7gfy44wb46xub92gbhnsy3c0n5g66phsq

+Expected result for example:
+/ipfs/QmRtJemJxaPS1MoCcHJGgQT8Wv7e4L7PTMjxaJU3ZaBDHC

-11.2.
-In the search bar for Qmhash paste: QmRtJemJxaPS1MoCcHJGgQT8Wv7e4L7PTMjxaJU3ZaBDHC 11.3 Click on More
+10.2.
+In the search bar of the web UI search for QmHash by pasting: QmRtJemJxaPS1MoCcHJGgQT8Wv7e4L7PTMjxaJU3ZaBDHC 10.3 Click on More
-11.4 Click Set Pinning
+10.4 Click Set Pinning
-11.5 Mark local node and hit Apply
+10.5 Mark local node and hit Apply
 ```